cubyc-dev/articles/Premier League Model.md

 ```

-##### You can now maneauver in time throughout the season according to your data team's heuristic, maintaining a flexible architecture centered around human decisions - as opposed as one constrained by data parsing and ad-hoc for loops.
+##### You can now maneauver in time throughout the season according to your data team's heuristics.
+Thereby maintaining a flexible architecture centered around human decisions - as opposed as one constrained by data parsing and ad-hoc for loops.
 ---